CU-CSCI3308-Fall2025/group-project-bsafig/ReadMe.md

 ```

-In the ProjectSourceCode directory, run:
+In the /ProjectSourceCode directory, run:
 ```
     docker compose up
 ```
-It should show up at localhost:3000.
+The application should show up at localhost:3000.

 ## How to run tests
 In the docker-compose.yaml file, make sure you change npm start to npm run testandrun (it is also written in a comment).